Stone circles in the British Isles and Brittany: Construction

 The archaeologist and stone circle specialist Aubrey Burl noted that the stone circle builders would have had to undertake "careful planning" before they erected these monuments.
 There was much that they had to take into consideration: the choice of location, the size of the ring, the transport of the heavy stones, the laying out of the circle or ellipse, and the preparation of stone holes.
 They may have also had to plot astronomical alignments, making the task more difficult.

 Most stone circles were constructed upon flat ground, although some were instead built on a slope.
 At some sites, such as Kiltierney in County Fermanagh, the land was flattened especially for this purpose, although in other cases it is clear that the land had been flattened by earlier communities, who had used the land for settlement or agriculture.

 Aaron Watson has argued that various circles were located in a particular position to give the appearance of occupying the centre of the world, representing a microcosm of the surrounding area.

 In some instances it appears that the choice of material used was important.
 For instance, at the Ring of Brodgar the stones used in the circle were produced from a variety of different sources.

 Very little is known about the process of quarrying the stone and transporting it to the sites of the circles.
 One exception is at Vestra Fiold in Orkney, where Colin Richards led an excavation that determined that the stones used for the Orcadian stone circles were cut from a horizontal seam of bedrock that was located just below the surface.
 These had been eased over a large pit and supported on stone trestles, after which wooden rollers and a sled were likely positioned underneath, allowing the megalith to be moved.
 One of these stones, which weighed over 10 tonnes, had been left in its original position poised on stone supports, to be discovered by the archaeological excavators.

 Dating, number and size

+The number of stone circles is often misinterpreted, as damaged burial mounds, kerb cairns, or ring cairns are often confused for stone circle.
+The archetypal ‘stone circles’ of the mid-to-late Neolithic are far rarer than commonly assumed, appearing mostly in Cumbria, Cornwall, Wiltshire, and Western Scotland.
+They are connected morphologically with sites in Ireland, connecting the henge tradition of Eastern England, with the passage tomb tradition of Ireland.